-- 17. Every dive boat must comply with the following additional requirements: - (a) On vessels proceeding through the surf, adequate seating with grab points must be provided for all divers on board; such seating may not be located on the gunwale, unless the gunwale is formed by the outside buoyancy tube of an inflatable or semi-inflatable vessel; - (b) adequately secured racks capable of accommodating all air tanks on board must be provided.
+- 17. Every dive boat must comply with the following additional requirements: - (a) on vessels operating through the surf, adequate seating arrangements with grab points must be provided for all divers on board; such arrangements must not be located on the gunwale unless the gunwale is formed by the outside buoyancy tube of an inflatable or semi-rigid inflatable vessel; - (b) adequately secured racks capable of accommodating all air tanks on board must be provided.